Abundance of cosmic voids in EFT of dark energy

 In addition to the above qualitative trends, we have noted that there are theoretical bounds on the parameters coming from the requirement that the scalar field must take a real value during the course of the void formation.
 For example, this requirement gives $p\gtrsim 0.87$ for $\alpha_{B0}=0.1$.

 Having obtained $\delta_{\mrm{sc}}$, we have computed the void size function (VSF) using the Sheth--van de Weygaert model and investigated the impacts of $\alpha_{B0}$, $\alpha_{K0}$, and $p$ on it.
 We have found that the VSF exhibits a scale-dependent modification when $\alpha_{B}$ is switched on.
 By examining the individual modifications separately, we have shown that most of the scale dependence in the modified VSF originates from the modification of the linear matter power spectrum.
 We also studied the dependence of the VSF on the parameter $p$, and found that the modification of the VSF is enhanced for smaller $p$.
-Although only $\alpha_B$ takes part in the dynamics of mass shells and the calculation of $\delta_{\mrm{sc}}$, the linear matter power spectrum, and hence the VSF, depend on $\alpha_K$ as well.
-We have found that the modification of the VSF is enhanced for smaller $\alpha_{K0}$.
+Although only $\alpha_B$ takes part in the dynamics of mass shells and the calculation of $\delta_{\mrm{sc}}$, the linear matter power spectrum, and hence the VSF, could depend on $\alpha_K$ as well.
+However, it is found that the VSF is insensitive to $\alpha_{K0}$, because the variance turns out to be almost independent of $\alpha_{K0}$.

 In this paper, we have focused on the impacts of the EFT parameters characterizing Horndeski gravity.
 It would be interesting to extend the present analysis to more general theories of gravity, such as degenerate higher-order scalar-tensor theories~\cite{Langlois:2015cwa}, by incorporating additional EFT parameters.
 It is fair to say that many aspects of actual complex process of the void formation are ignored in the simple spherical model, and hence our study is a first step toward understanding in more detail the formation of voids in the EFT of dark energy and modified gravity.
 To this end, it is important to perform $N$-body simulations.
 Nevertheless, we believe that the simplified treatment with spherical symmetry presented in this paper helps us to understand, at least qualitatively, how the void formation is modified in the EFT of dark energy.